dhis2/dhis2-docs/src/developer/web-api/analytics.md

     /api/33/dimensions/recommendations?fields=id&dimension=dx:fbfJHSPpUQD

-In the example above, the client will receive back all the *Categories* that has `Data dimension` set to `true`.
-The *Categories*, in this case, will be the ones associated (through data sets and category combos) with the data element `fbfJHSPpUQD`.
+In the example above, the client will receive back all the *Categories* that are configured as `Data dimension`s and associated (through data sets and category combos) with the data element `fbfJHSPpUQD`.
-In addition, all *Organization Unit Group Set* that have `Data dimension` set to `true` will also (and always) be returned as part of the response.
+In addition, all *Organization Unit Group Set*s that are configured as `Data dimension`s will also (and always) be returned as part of the response.

-In other words, in a more technical approach, behind the scenes it does:

-1) For each data element (`dx`) provided in the URL as dimension do

-   `dx` -> GET category combos -> GET categories -> CHECK if `Data dimension` is true -> THEN include the `Category` in the response list.

    `dx` -> GET data sets -> GET category combos -> GET categories -> CHECK `Data dimension` is true ->  THEN include the `Category` in the response list.